-1 12.
-Decisions that produce legal or similarly significant effects concerning the 2 consumer.
-"Decisions that produce legal or similarly significant effects concerning the 3 consumer" means decisions that result in the provision or denial to the consumer of 4 financial or lending services, housing, insurance, education enrollment or opportunity, 5 criminal justice, employment opportunities, health care services or access to essential 6 goods or services.
-7 13.
+- A. Ownership of, or the power to vote, more than 50% of the outstanding shares of any class of voting security of a company; - B. Control in any manner over the election of a majority of the directors of a company or of individuals exercising similar functions in a company; or - C. Power to exercise controlling influence over the management of a company. - 9.
+Controller "Controller" means a person that, alone or jointly with other persons, determines the purpose and means of processing personal data. - 10.
+Covered entity.
+"Covered entity" has the same meaning as in 45 Code of Federal Regulations, Section 160.103. - 11.
+Dark pattern.
+"Dark pattern" means a user interface designed or manipulated with the substantial effect of subverting or impairing user autonomy, decision-making or choice and includes, but is not limited to, any practice the Federal Trade Commission refers to as a dark pattern. - 12.
+Decisions that produce legal or similarly significant effects concerning the consumer.
+"Decisions that produce legal or similarly significant effects concerning the consumer" means decisions that result in the provision or denial to the consumer of financial or lending services, housing, insurance, education enrollment or opportunity, criminal justice, employment opportunities, health care services or access to essential goods or services. - 13.
 De-identified data.
-"De-identified data" means data that cannot reasonably be 8 used to infer information about or otherwise be linked to an identified or identifiable 9 individual, or a device linked to an individual, if the controller that possesses the data: 10 A. Takes reasonable measures to ensure that the de-identified data cannot be associated 11 with an individual; 12 B. Publicly commits to process the de-identified data only in a de-identified fashion 13 and not attempt to re-identify the data; and 14 C. Contractually obligates recipients of the de-identified data to satisfy the criteria set 15 forth in paragraphs A and B. 16 14.
+"De-identified data" means data that cannot reasonably be used to infer information about or otherwise be linked to an identified or identifiable individual, or a device linked to an individual, if the controller that possesses the data: - A. Takes reasonable measures to ensure that the de-identified data cannot be associated with an individual; - B. Publicly commits to process the de-identified data only in a de-identified fashion and not attempt to re-identify the data; and - C. Contractually obligates recipients of the de-identified data to satisfy the criteria set forth in paragraphs A and B. - 14.
 Federally recognized Indian tribe in this State.
-"Federally recognized Indian 17 tribe in this State" means the Houlton Band of Maliseet Indians, the Mi'kmaq Nation, the 18 Passamaquoddy Tribe or the Penobscot Nation when the band, nation or tribe is acting in 19 a governmental capacity and not in a business capacity.
-"Federal recognized Indian tribe 20 in this State" does not include a business entity, including any federally chartered tribal 21 corporation or other business entity owned or partly owned by the Houlton Band of 22 Maliseet Indians, the Mi'kmaq Nation, the Passamaquoddy Tribe or the Penobscot Nation.
-23 15.
+"Federally recognized Indian tribe in this State" means the Houlton Band of Maliseet Indians, the Mi'kmaq Nation, the Passamaquoddy Tribe or the Penobscot Nation when the band, nation or tribe is acting in a governmental capacity and not in a business capacity.
+"Federal recognized Indian tribe

+- in this State" does not include a business entity, including any federally chartered tribal corporation or other business entity owned or partly owned by the Houlton Band of Maliseet Indians, the Mi'kmaq Nation, the Passamaquoddy Tribe or the Penobscot Nation. - 15.
 Geofence.
-"Geofence" means technology that uses global positioning system 24 coordinates, cellular tower connectivity, cellular data, radio frequency identification, 25 wireless access point data or any other form of location detection to establish a virtual 26 perimeter around a specific physical location.
-27 16.
+"Geofence" means technology that uses global positioning system coordinates, cellular tower connectivity, cellular data, radio frequency identification, wireless access point data or any other form of location detection to establish a virtual perimeter around a specific physical location. - 16.
 Nonprofit organization.
-"Nonprofit organization" means an organization that is 28 exempt from taxation under Section 501(c)(3), Section 501(c)(4), Section 501(c)(6) or 29 Section 501(c)(12) of the United States Internal Revenue Code of 1986, as amended.
-30 17.
+"Nonprofit organization" means an organization that is exempt from taxation under Section 501(c)(3), Section 501(c)(4), Section 501(c)(6) or Section 501(c)(12) of the United States Internal Revenue Code of 1986, as amended. - 17.
 Personal data.
-"Personal data" means information that is linked or reasonably 31 linkable to an identified or identifiable individual, "Personal data" does not include de- 32 identified data or publicly available information.
-33 18.
+"Personal data" means information that is linked or reasonably linkable to an identified or identifiable individual.
+"Personal data" does not include deidentified data or publicly available information. - 18.
 Precise geolocation data.
-"Precise geolocation data" means information derived 34 from technology, including, but not limited to, global positioning system level latitude and 35 longitude coordinates, that directly identifies the specific location of an individual with 36 precision and accuracy within a radius of 1,750 feet.
-"Precise geolocation data" does not 37 include: 38 A. The content of communications; or 39 B. Data generated by or connected to advanced utility metering infrastructure systems 40 or equipment for use by a utility.
-41 19.
-Process.
-"Process" means an operation or set of operations performed on personal 42 data, including the collection, use, storage, disclosure, analysis, deletion or modification of
+"Precise geolocation data" means information derived from technology, including, but not limited to, global positioning system level latitude and longitude coordinates, that directly identifies the specific location of an individual with precision and accuracy within a radius of 1,750 feet.
+"Precise geolocation data" does not include: - A. The content of communications; or